-5) Content of non-monetary remuneration
+4) Content of non-monetary remuneration

-As non-monetary remuneration, Executive Directors are provided stock compensation equivalent to 10% of the amount of basic compensation for the purpose of motivating them to make contributions to an improvement of medium- to long-term performance and corporate value, and sharing profit awareness with shareholders.
-Based on the performance-linked stock compensation plan approved at the 170th General Meeting of Shareholders, Executive Directors receive points equivalent to 10% of their post-performance-linked basic compensation each year, and receive Company shares, etc. through the BIP trust, in proportion to the points accumulated, when they retire.
+As non-monetary remuneration, Executive Directors are provided stock compensation as non-monetary remuneration constituting the performance-linked remuneration portion, using medium- to long-term ESG numerical targets as performance indicators. for the purpose of motivating them to make contributions to an improvement of medium- to long-term performance and corporate value, and sharing profit awareness with shareholders.

+Based on the performance-linked stock compensation plan approved at the 170th General Meeting of Shareholders, Executive Directors shall be granted stock compensation points each year equivalent to one-third of their performance-linked remuneration portion, which accounts for 30% of the total remuneration, in the event their achievement rate of performance indicators is 100%, and receive Company shares, etc. through the BIP trust, in proportion to the points accumulated, when they retire.